liorpizman/AnomalyDetection/README.md

 Regression algorithms are not intended for time series predicting.
 Therefore, in order to make a prediction of a record based on N previous records, we will need to change the data.
 The data will be changed by taking the previous N records and flattening them into a vector. </br>

-Assume that the following data matrix exists:</br></br>
-We will mark each line with different color for convenience. </br>
+Assume that the following data matrix exists: (We will mark each line with different color for convenience)</br></br>
 <img height=255 width=200 src="utils/images/time_series/one.png"></br></br>
 Now, let's assume we want to process this matrix to fit time series prediction problem. </br>
 We will define that the window size to be 2 - that means, each record will be predicted by using 2 previous records.</br>